The following words and terms when used in this part shall have the following meanings unless the context clearly indicates otherwise:

 "Social Security Act" means the federal act, codified through Chapter 7 of Title 42 of the United States Code, that established social insurance programs including Medicare and Medicaid.

-"State fair hearing" means the DMAS evidentiary
+"State fair hearing" means the DMAS evidentiary hearing [

 "Subcontractor" means an entity that has contracted with the contractor to perform part of the responsibilities within the CCC Plus program.
 All subcontractors shall be approved by DMAS.